 Packing your products

-When we travel it’s tipically with just a carry on and a personal bag which means we have to abide by the liquid restrictions: 3 oz maximum bottles in a 1 quart clear bag per person.
+When we travel it’s typically with just a carry on and a personal bag which means we have to abide by the liquid restrictions: 3 oz maximum bottles in a 1 quart clear bag per person.
 Well that can be limiting to someone who uses specialized products.
 The only specific product I buy travel-sized is hair spray because it doesn’t matter what company I use; everything else I put my own tried and true products in empty travel-sized bottles.

 I use a few things daily that go with us on nearly every trip: LA Looks Nutra Curl, Aussie Moist shampoo and conditioner.
 These are usually squeezed into one quart-sized bag while my husband might take our other liquid toiletries like deodorant, toothpaste, face moisturizer, sunscreen, lotion, perfume, etc. (this list changes according to the trip).